The Justice Engine: Crime and Justice in 2184

 Nexus doesn't call it a court.
 Courts imply adversarial proceedings, the right to defense, the presumption of innocence.
 Nexus has "optimization proceedings"—algorithmic assessments of whether a citizen's behavior aligns with corporate productivity goals.

-• Disputes are submitted to the Convergence Council's judicial algorithms
+- Disputes submitted to the Convergence Council's judicial algorithms

-• Judgment is rendered within seconds for minor cases; hours for complex ones
+- Judgment rendered within seconds for minor cases; hours for complex ones

-• Appeals are possible but expensive—the algorithm charges processing fees
+- Appeals possible but expensive—the algorithm charges processing fees

-• Helena Voss can override any judgment personally
+- Helena Voss can override any judgment personally, though she rarely does

 Ironclad Industries: The Forge Courts